Skip to content

 The SEND Tribunal is an independent panel that reviews the LA’s decision from scratch.
 They apply the law, not the LA’s local policy.

 You appeal using form SEND35A (specifically for refusal to assess).
-The deadline is 2 months from the refusal letter or 1 month from your mediation certificate, whichever is later.
+The deadline, set out in the gov.uk guidance on appealing an EHCP decision, is 2 months from the refusal letter or 1 month from your mediation certificate, whichever is later.

 Note the date carefully.
 Your deadlines run from here.